chris1111/Fix-PackageMaker-APFS/README.md

 # Fix PackageMaker APFS
 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/packag10.png)

+# By using this script:
+- You accept to install the new SlitForks and the Credits.html file in PackageMaker.app
+- I am not responsible for the changes you will make

 ### A fix for making PackageMaker working in APFS file system

 ### without the fix it does not preserve resources Forks in APFS File system